-- Due to the handmade nature of this product, colors and design may vary slightly.
+- Due to the handmade nature of this item, colors and design may vary slightly.

 Popote & Talavera Plate